freegenomics/free-genomics-www/site/content/manifesto/en.md

 We believe that every person deserves equal access to genetic knowledge and the ability to improve their own health and quality of life.
 We are convinced that there is no such thing as "too stupid for knowledge."
-We all have the ability to learn and improve, especially when they really need it.
-Often times, circumstances make the human mind overcome limitations.
+We all have the ability to learn and improve, especially when we really need it.
+Often times, circumstances make the human mind overcome multiple limitations.
 Genetic knowledge, which concerns ourselves, should not be reserved only for the chosen few.
 Every person has the right to know the secrets of their own body and the mechanisms of its functioning.